BillyDM/awesome-audio-dsp/sections/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md

 - [VCV Library database](https://github.com/VCVRack/library) - An official database of [VCV Rack] plugins, containing both commercial and open source plugins.

 ## Synths
 - [Vital](https://github.com/mtytel/vital) - An incredibly powerful and high quality modern synthesizer.
-Rivals that of Xfer Serum and NI Massive.
+Rivals the likes of Xfer Serum and NI Massive.
   - There is also a fully GPLv3-licensed fork called [Vitalium](https://github.com/DISTRHO/DISTRHO-Ports/tree/master/ports-juce6/vitalium) that has all the non-GPL stuff removed.
 - [Helm](https://github.com/mtytel/helm) - High-quality modern monophonic synthesizer.
 The older sibling to Vital.
 The oscillators are not stereo though.
 - [Surge XT](https://github.com/surge-synthesizer/surge) - Feature-rich hybrid synthesizer that was once sold as a proprietary product.
 (It has since evolved into its own thing with many new features added.)